Wall-crossing, Hitchin Systems, and the WKB Approximation: From brane constructions to Hitchin systems

 It is in this frame that the BPS equations take the $R$-independent form $F + [\hat \varphi, \overline{\hat \varphi}]\,dz\,d \bar z=0$.
 This accounts for the factor of $R^2$ in \eqref{eq:hitchin-1}.
 Our reason for preferring $\varphi$ over the rescaled $\hat \varphi$ is that the boundary conditions on the Higgs fields at the singular points are $R$-independent when expressed in terms of $\varphi$, as we will see later.

 So we have found that the moduli space $\CM$ of the $d=3$ theory is the space of solutions of the Hitchin equations on $C$.
-In \cite{Cherkis:1997aa,Cherkis:2000cj} Cherkis and Kapustin used dualities to argue that the moduli space of $SU(K)$ $d=4$, $\CN=2$ supersymmetric field theory compactified on a circle should be identified with a specific Hitchin system.
-The present section generalizes their result.\footnote{We thank Edward Witten for suggesting that the general Hitchin system could be realized in this way.} The general relation between M5-branes and Hitchin systems was already sketched by Witten in Section 2.3 of \cite{Witten:1997sc}; see also the references therein.
+In \cite{Cherkis:1997aa,Gukov:1998kt,Kapustin:1998xn,Cherkis:2000cj} dualities were used to argue that the moduli space of $SU(K)$ $d=4$, $\CN=2$ supersymmetric field theory compactified on a circle should be identified with a specific Hitchin system.
+The present section generalizes their result.\footnote{We thank Edward Witten for suggesting that the general Hitchin system could be realized in this way.} The general relation between M5-branes and Hitchin systems was already sketched by Witten in Section 2.3 of \cite{Witten:1997sc}.

+It has been observed that the Seiberg-Witten solutions of many $\CN=2$ theories can be understood in terms of known complex integrable systems, as discussed e.g. in \cite{Gorsky:1995zq,Martinec:1995by,Donagi:1996cf,Itoyama:1995nv}.
+Here we have constructed a large general class of theories for which the relevant complex integrable system is a Hitchin system.

 Let us say a few more words about the general structure of $\CM$.
 On general field theory grounds \cite{Seiberg:1996nz} we expect $\CM$ to be \hk and moreover to be a fibration over the Coulomb branch $\CB$ of the $d=4$ theory, with generic fiber a compact torus.
 This torus fiber is moreover expected to be a complex submanifold with respect to one ``distinguished'' complex structure on $\CM$.
 How do we see this structure in our case?